railsbridge-boston/railsbridge-boston/views/installfest/install/osx.markdown

 Now you should see a welcome message and prompt.
 You're inside the Railsbridge Virtual Machine.

+Leave this terminal window open on your computer.

 Now continue with the Installfest and workshop.